 - Take marinade in your hand and apply it all over the chicken.
 Wear gloves to avoid spice burns.
 Also tie the legs of the chicken with a cotton thread.

 - Marinate chicken for at least 4 hours on the counter in a cool place or preferably overnight in the fridge.

 - Then place the chicken in the steamer.
 Make sure the water level is at least ½ inch below the steaming plate.
 Place the lid tightly and steam for 20-25 minutes until the chicken is tender.
 Remove chicken from steamer and set aside.

 - Before frying the chicken, prepare the platter with fried or baked potatoes, fresh veggies and green chutney, and garlic dip.

 - Fill a non-stick wok with 2-3 inches of oil.
-Heat the oil on medium flame and place the steamed charga in it.
+Heat the oil on a medium-high flame and place the steamed charga in it.
 Cook for 2 minutes on each side until the chargha is throughly heated and golden.
 Turn and remove the chicken with help of two tongs.

 - Place the crispy fried chicken on the platter.
 Pour lemon juice and sprinkle chaat masala and serve.